DamianoPellegrini/IRNN/README.md

 #### Alessandro Sciarrillo
 List of features:
 - Artificial Neural Network
+- Classes for I/O of the NN
+- Testing and parameter adjustment
+- Engine optimization
 #### Antonio Di Meglio
 List of features:
 - Artificial Neural Network